botify-hq/developers-docs/api_docs/markdowns/api/getting-started.md

 - [SDK](#sdk)

+## Get API access

+To use the API, you need an active **user account with the API feature enabled**.
+To do so, either contact your account manager or [start a free trial](https://app.botify.com/request_free_trial/).

 ## Get your token

-To use the API, you need an active user account with the API feature enabled.
-Once the API enabled you can get your token in your [profile settings](https://app.botify.com/account).
+Once the API is enabled, you can get your token in your [profile settings](https://app.botify.com/account).

 ## Get my projects and analyses